shubhamiitbhu/chat_app/README.md

 The above steps will allow you to use C:\data\db as your database.<br />
 iii) Open command line and set current directory to the chat_app folder.
 The app runs on local server 3000. <br />
 Type command "node server" in cmd.<br />
-iv) Goto "http://localhost:3000/" on browser.
+iv) Goto <strong> "http://localhost:3000/" </strong> on browser.
 Then follow the instructions.